-Note - there is NO CLEANING of chain during main test.
-The wear rate performance achieved across the test is all up to the lubricant.
-Many lubricants claim to "Repel dust, dirt and grime" and to "Clean as they Lubricate" etc. Cleaning maintenance during test would severely impact the ability of the test to assess key performance abilities and marketing claims.
-It is a difficult test, lubricants that maintain a low wear rate through the full test are thus impressive in their performance for their actual use case - on a bicycle chain.
+Thus any cleaning maintenance during test would severely impact the ability of the test to assess key performance abilities and marketing claims.
+It is a difficult test, lubricants that are able to maintain a low wear rate through the full test are thus very impressive in their performance for their actual use case - on a bicycle chain.
 Not a short clean lab test.
 Not a tribology test.
 Not ISO standards tests using ball bearings or pin on disk test, or spinning wheel on bearing cylinder brugger / falex test.
 Or Milspec testing - using Milspec because it sounds more hardcore if it has military in it.
+It will have performed in its ACTUAL use case, as a bicycle chain lubricant, on bicycle drivetrain - being tested across thousands of kilometers, and being exposed to both dry and wet contamination.

-It will have performed in its ACTUAL use case, so the cross over of ZFC test results to the real world is MUCH greater than any other test known in this space, at this time.
+So the comparative use of the ZFC test results to the real world is MUCH greater than any other test known in this space, at this time.
 If a lubricant performs poorly in the ZFC test, regardless of the results of other non relateable tests, then you should hold a lot of concern with regards to how it will perform in the real world on your bicycle chain, and the rapid wear and damage to chain, cassette and chainrings that may follow.

 Rapid / notable wear of metal parts inside chain on on your drivetrain - that is not low friction running.
 And it is much more costly.